apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift cheers on Travis Kelce at Kansas City Chiefs game**
+**Nagorno-Karabakh: Ethnic Armenians leave amid cleansing fear**

-You can read more about it [here](https://www.cnn.com/2023/09/24/entertainment/taylor-swift-travis-kelce-chiefs-game/index.html).
+You can read more about it [here](https://www.bbc.com/news/world-europe-66905581).

 ## Requirements
 - Python 3.8